Our 16 favorite sauces and spices that instantly make your food taste a lot better | CNN Underscored

 $8 at Amazon

-For the more health conscious among us, Tia Lupita hot sauces pack a ton of flavor with a wonderfully simple ingredient list.
+For the more health-conscious among us, Tia Lupita hot sauces pack a ton of flavor with a wonderfully simple ingredient list.
 This chipotle option is our favorite — it’s packed with that smoky, full-bodied flavor perfectly combined with that quintessentially chipotle sweetness.
 All the brand’s sauces are handmade in small batches, and ingredients are sourced from local farms.
-They’re gluten-free, keto friendly, and have no added sugars or preservatives.
-It also contains less salt than similar options — meaning you still get the flavor you crave without the high amounts of sodium or sugar.
+They’re gluten-free and keto-friendly, and they have no added sugars or preservatives.
+It also contains less salt than similar options, meaning you still get the flavor you crave without the high amounts of sodium or sugar.

 Savannah Bee Company Hot Honey Squeeze Bottle